susannahbw/susannahbw.github.io/_pages/group.md

   </div>
   <div class="columnleft" >
   <h1> Harvey Scott </h1>
 <p>Harvey comes from North Yorkshire.
 Studying both Chemistry and Earth Sciences as part of the Natural Sciences program has given him a diverse perspective on the applications of chemistry in natural systems.
 He is particularly interested in the use of photonics to study these systems at the protein scale.
 In his free time Harvey enjoys hillwalking or (if it rains) tabletop games with friends.
-Harvey will be joining the group in October 2025 for the final year of his MChem degree.</p>
+Harvey joined the group in October 2025 for the final year of his MChem degree.</p>
   </div>
 </div>